KnapsackPro/knapsack_pro-ruby/README.md

 #### How to use junit formatter?

+##### How to use junit formatter with knapsack_pro regular mode?

 You can use junit formatter for rspec thanks to gem [rspec_junit_formatter](https://github.com/sj26/rspec_junit_formatter).
 Here you can find example how to generate `rspec.xml` file with junit format and at the same time show normal documentation format output for RSpec.

     # Regular Mode
     bundle exec rake "knapsack_pro:rspec[--format documentation --format RspecJunitFormatter --out tmp/rspec.xml]"

+##### How to use junit formatter with knapsack_pro queue mode?

+You can use junit formatter for rspec thanks to gem [rspec_junit_formatter](https://github.com/sj26/rspec_junit_formatter).

     # Queue Mode
-    # The xml report will contain all tests executed across intermediate test subset runs based on queue
     bundle exec rake "knapsack_pro:queue:rspec[--format documentation --format RspecJunitFormatter --out tmp/rspec.xml]"

+The xml report will contain all tests executed across intermediate test subset runs based on work queue.
+You need to add after subset queue hook to rename `rspec.xml` to `rspec_final_results.xml` thanks to that the final results file will contain only single xml tag with all tests executed on the CI node.
+This is related to the way how queue mode works.
+Detailed explanation is in the [issue](https://github.com/KnapsackPro/knapsack_pro-ruby/issues/40).

+    # spec_helper.rb or rails_helper.rb
+    KnapsackPro::Hooks::Queue.after_subset_queue do |queue_id, subset_queue_id|
+      # TODO This must be the same path as value for rspec --out argument
+      old_file_xml_file = 'tmp/rspec.xml'
+      # move results to new_xml_file so the results won't accumulate with duplicated xml tags in old_file_xml_file
+      new_xml_file = 'tmp/rspec_final_results.xml'
+      FileUtils.mv(old_file_xml_file, new_xml_file)
+    end

 #### How many API keys I need?